Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Results

-For LCBench, \algabbr{} already outperforms the baselines significantly after 50\% of the number of the search budget, with a statistically significant margin.
+For LCBench, \algabbr{} already outperforms the baselines significantly after 50\% of the search budget, with a statistically significant margin.
 As the optimization procedure continues, \algabbr{} manages to extend its gain in performance and is the only method that has a statistically significant improvement against all the other competitor methods.
 Similarly, for TaskSet, \algabbr{} manages to outperform all methods with a statistically significant margin only halfway through the optimization procedure and achieves the best rank over all methods.
 However, as the optimization procedure continues, BOHB manages to decrease the performance gap with \algabbr{}, although, it still achieves a worse rank across all datasets.
 Considering the empirical results, we conclude that \textbf{Hypothesis 1 is validated and that \algabbr{} achieves state-of-the-art results on multi-fidelity HPO}.

 \textbf{Experiment 2: On the impact of \algabbr{}'s overhead on the results.} We present the results of our second experiment in Figure~\ref{fig:dyhpo_time_overhead} (left), where, as it can be seen, \algabbr{} still outperforms the other methods when its overhead is considered.
 For LCBench, \algabbr{} manages to get an advantage fairly quickly and it only increases the gap in performance with the other methods as the optimization process progresses.
 Similarly, in the case of ImageNet from NAS-Bench-201, \algabbr{} manages to gain an advantage earlier than other methods during the optimization procedure.
 Although in the end \algabbr{} still performs better than all the other methods, we believe most of the methods converge to a good solution and the differences in the final performance are negligible.
 For the extended results, related to the performance of all methods on a dataset level over time, we refer the reader to the plots in Appendix~\ref{app:additional_plots}.
 Additionally, in Figure~\ref{fig:dyhpo_time_overhead} (right), we provide the critical difference diagrams for LCBench that present the ranks and the statistical difference of all methods halfway through the optimization procedure, and in the end.
 As it can be seen, \algabbr{} has a better rank with a significant margin with only half of the budget used and it retains the advantage until the end.